 Your program does not contract with the California Department of Education

 If you are a family child care provider, an Early Head Start or Head Start program or are any other type of center based program, including license exempt, with no California Department of Education contracts, this means you!

-AB212 site Directors: You must sign-up for administrative access and complete your profile by March 15th, 2019.
+Site Directors: You must sign-up for administrative access and complete your profile.

-ALL ECE staff in Quality Counts must complete and maintain workforce registry profiles by June 30th, 2020.
+ALL ECE staff in Quality Counts: You must complete and maintain your Workforce Registry profile.

 *Please see resources for steps on how to sign up for administrative access and complete your profile.

 The State solicited feedback from stakeholders to make changes to the Quality Counts California (QCC) Rating Matrix during the summer of 2018.
 The Stated adopted the “Continuum Model” Matrix on August 23, 2018 with an anticipated implementation date of July 2020.
 Implementation of a new QCC Rating Matrix has been put on hold by the State until further notice.